AAFC-Bioinfo-AAC/quick-start-guide/README.md

 Following a successful security review of the repository and ISB Director approval, the repository will be published.

 #### 1.3.
 Delete/Archive/Deprecate repository

+To request the removal or status change (Archive/Deprecate) of a repository, select the **Delete/Archive/Deprecate repository** button and complete the form with the following details:

+- Repository name
+- Repository admin's name, official email address, GitHub username and supervisor's email address
+- Reason for deletion, archival, or deprecation Preferred action:

+Delete: Permanently remove the repository from the organization.
+This action is irreversible.
+Archive: Lock the repository to prevent further changes while preserving its contents for reference.
+Deprecate: Mark the repository as deprecated, update the README to reflect its status, and optionally link to a successor repository if applicable.

+All requests will be reviewed by the `AAFC-Bioinfo-AAC` admin team.
+For deletion requests, a confirmation will be sent to the repository admin and supervisor before proceeding.
+Archival and deprecation actions will be completed following internal review and notification.

 ---